The Columbia Car

 members pay royalties on the patent.

-Bert Holcomb and Lawrence Duffie establish the record of 76 hours between Chicago
+Bert Holcomb and Lawrence Duffie (and others) establish the record of 76 hours

 The National Association of Automobile Manufacturers conducts an Endurance Test

-from Chicago to Pittsburgh, and the Columbia Car (driven by Lawrence Duffie and
+from Chicago to Pittsburgh, and the Columbia Car driven by Bert Holcomb wins a

 Albert A. Pope withdraws from the Electric Vehicle Company, and begins production of the